Pay, leave and personal development

 Superannuation for principals and teachers

-Your employer’s contribution to your superannuation is currently 3 per cent of your gross earnings, and you can choose to contribute an additional 3 per cent, 4 per cent or 8 per cent of your pay.
+Your employer’s contribution to your superannuation is currently 3% of your gross earnings.
+You can choose to contribute an additional 3%, 4% or 8% of your pay.

-You may already belong to a superannuation scheme that’s closed to new members, such as the:
+You may already belong to a superannuation scheme that is closed to new members, such as the:

-• Teachers' Retirement Savings Scheme and the State Sector Retirement Savings Scheme, each with an employer contribution of up to 3 per cent of your gross salary.
+• Teachers' Retirement Savings Scheme and the State Sector Retirement Savings Scheme, each with an employer contribution of up to 3% of your gross salary.

-• Government Superannuation Fund, which has an employer contribution of 6.5 per cent or 7 per cent of your gross salary.
+• Government Superannuation Fund, which has an employer contribution of 6.5% or 7% of your gross salary.

-• National Provident Fund, which has an employer contribution of up to 3 per cent of your gross salary.
+• National Provident Fund, which has an employer contribution of up to 3% of your gross salary.

 Leave for principals and teachers